bholagabbar/ai-insights-generator/README.md

 # ai-insights-generator

+Deployed on https://replit.com/@bholagabbar/ai-insights-generator .
+Fork the repl, change the configuration and it should be good to go

 ## Overview

 This script accepts large input data, such as customer research calls or transcripts from various sources (eg from [fireflies ai](https://fireflies.ai/)), and generates insights and recommendations based on the provided data.
 It can handle input data from the following sources: HTTP(S) URLs, local files, or user input prompts.
 The script utilizes the OpenAI API to interact with the `gpt-3.5-turbo-16k` model and generate these insights and recommendations.